LearnLink Blog

 ✅ Exercise 2:

-1. Describe three actions the children are doing in the classroom.
-Make sure your sentences use parallel structure.
+1. Describe three actions the children are doing using parallel structure.

-2. List three different objects you see inside the classroom, keeping your descriptions balanced.
+2. List three objects inside the classroom with balanced descriptions.

 Conclusion